-Here are some of the key findings of the ninth edition of the cohort study:
+Here are some of the key findings of the tenth edition of the cohort study:

-- The biggest cause of work-related stress identified by cohort doctors were work-life balance responsibilities, a shortage of doctors and high levels of paperwork.
+- The biggest causes of stress were work-life balance responsibilities, a shortage of doctors and high levels of paperwork

 Download the full report